Prometheus Long-term Storage

 The best way to query and develop an feel for the data in InfluxDB is via the InfluxDB query UI.

-Navigate to InfluxDB UI / Data Explorer and toggle the 'Simple Table' view.
+Navigate to InfluxDB UI / Data Explorer and:

 You might be tempted to use Grafana UI / Connections / Data sources / InfluxDB / your_query, but the table UI here is lacking.
 You'll miss key debug information that is present in InfluxDB Query UI.